-If you have been diagnosed with mesothelioma or an asbestos-related lung cancer (even if you smoked) and have not yet hired a lawyer, The Law Offices of Robert L. Steinberg offers a free, no-obligation consultation to discuss your case.
+If you have been diagnosed with mesothelioma or an asbestos-related lung cancer (even if you smoked) and have not yet hired a lawyer, The Steinberg Law Group offers a free, no-obligation consultation to discuss your case.
 Mr. Steinberg will speak with you directly by phone and arrange to meet with you personally – at no cost to you – to discuss your legal options.

 Mr. Steinberg and his team meet the most demanding standards of service and client care in the legal profession.
 He will be involved in your case throughout the process and will help determine the best venue to proceed with your case; exhaustively research your case to maximize your chances of financial recovery; connect you with experienced mesothelioma doctors to ensure the best possible treatment; and provide direct access to support services for you and your family in your time of need.